wifinigel/wiperf/mkdocs/docs/config.ini.md

 ## [General] Section

-Note: any changes to this section on the WLANPi should only be made when it is running in classic mode (not while in wiperf mode).
+Note: any changes to this section on the WLAN Pi should only be made when it is running in classic mode (not while in wiperf mode).

 ## probe_mode